Applying to Biology PhD programs

 When you apply to become an undergraduate student, you are primarilly applying to the institution (i.e., a College or University) and will interact frequently with people across all of campus.
 In graduate school, you will spend more of your time within a smaller part of the institution.
 Rather than think of your graduate student application as an application to a university, you should think of it more as an application to a particular department or a particular lab.
 This means you shouldn’t focus on finding universities that are the right fit for you, you should focus on finding departments and labs that are the right fit.

 Graduated students are always formally admitted to the department, but departments differ in whether the student is directly admitted to a specific lab at the time they join the department or join a lab after having been in the department for a year or so.
 Always feel free to ask for clarification if you aren’t sure which path applies to the department you are interested in.
 They are quite different, so it is important to understand them as you approach the application process.
-The graduate school and department will always have a big say in deciding which prospective students to admit, but the role of the potential advisor is different in these two systems.
+The graduate school and department will always have a big say in deciding which prospective students to admit, but the role of the potential advisor can be different in these two systems.
 Regardless of which path the department you apply to uses, you should contact prospective advisors to make sure they are taking a student.

 Direct admission to lab — Some departments admit students only when a particular advisor has been pre-identified, with the intention of the student working in the designated lab when they arrive.
 In this case, the prospective sudent is essentially admitted to a particular lab and the potential advisor plays a big role in deciding whether the student should be admitted to the department.